BuildingThingsWithCode/watchShop/README.md

 This checklist outlines all the key steps I planned and implemented to complete this project.
 It serves as a roadmap of the development process, tracking progress from start to finish.:
 - Get familiar with Spring basics. :heavy_check_mark:
-- Set up environmental variables and connect to online datbase. :heavy_check_mark:
+- Set up environmental variables and connect to online database. :heavy_check_mark:
 - Populate database. :heavy_check_mark:
 - Design logo + shopping cart icon. :heavy_check_mark:
 - Create product page and add sorting functionality. :heavy_check_mark: